Meghan Markle labelled ‘not a great talent’ by top Hollywood agent

 United Talent Agency CEO Jeremy Zimmer’s comments come after the Duchess of Sussex signed with competing talent agency, WME, which represents some of Hollywood’s biggest stars including Rihanna, Dwayne Johnson, and Matt Damon.
 In April, Variety reported that she will be repped by Ari Emanuel, who has worked with celebrities like Mark Wahlberg, Martin Scorsese, and Charlize Theron.
 Meghan’s focus will reportedly be film and television production and brand partnerships, as opposed to acting.

-The response to Zimmer’s comments was divided on social media, where some accused the talent agency executive of being “highly unprofessional” with his attack on the Duchess of Sussex.
+The response to Zimmer’s comments was divided, with some accusing the talent agency executive of being “highly unprofessional” with his attack on the Duchess of Sussex.

 “Highly unprofessional and bad for his business,” one person tweeted, while another claimed Zimmer is “bitter” that Meghan did not sign with UTA.